 Federal Work Study Program

 The Federal Work Study (FWS) program is a need-based, federally funded work program administered by the Office of Financial Aid.
 The program allows students to work part-time on or off campus to help offset their educational expenses.
+Students apply by filing a FAFSA.
 If you are awarded FWS, it will be included in your financial aid package.
+You will need to accept the offer.
 The funds will not be directly credited to your account, instead you will be paid biweekly.
 If you were awarded FWS, browse the list of employers below.
 Once you have been hired, fill out the forms below and submit them to the Office of Financial Aid in CC-201.

 Note: After they are completed, please submit all required forms to the Office of Financial Aid in CC-201.

-*This link will take you to the Human Resources web page to complete the electronic version of the I-9 form.
-Please return a printed copy of the I-9 form to the Office of Financial Aid, along with the rest of the Employment Forms.
+*This I-9 Employment Eligibility Verification link will take you to the Human Resources web page to complete the electronic version of the I-9 form.

 You must apply every year for FWS by completing the Free Application For Federal Student Aid (FAFSA) on the web at fafsa.gov and selecting the option that you are interested in the FWS program.
 FWS is a need-based program that is awarded to students with financial need.
 Funds are awarded on a first come first servce basis.
 Eligibility for funds is determined by the Office of Financial Aid.

 There are a vast number of jobs on-campus and off-campus.
-Once you have accepted your FWS award, you will need to contact the department/employer in which you are interested in applying to set up an interview.
-Once you have been hired, you will need to print out the Federal Work Study Employment Form and for first time employees the I-9 Employment Eligibility Verification Form, the W-4 Employee Withholding Allowance Certificate and the Direct Deposit Enrollment Form.
+Once you have accepted your FWS award, you will need to create and login to your Handshake account on the Career Education & Development’s website to apply for open FWS positions.
+Once you have been hired, you will need to print out the Federal Work Study Employment Form and for first time employees the I-9 Employment Eligibility Verification Form, the W-4 Employee Withholding Allowance Certificate, the State of NJ W-4, Employee Withholding Allowance Form and the Direct Deposit Enrollment Form.
 The Federal Work Study Employment Form and I-9 form need to be completed and signed by both you and your employer.
 All forms must then be returned to the Office of Financial Aid in CC-201 before you may begin working.

 Either you or your supervisor will need to input your hours worked into Web Time Entry (WTE) every two weeks.
 You will be paid biweekly via direct deposit.
 If there are any discrepancies with your pay amount, you should bring it to your supervisor's attention immediately so that the discrepancy can be resolved as soon as possible.